TimB44/four-in-a-row/README.md

 A Makefile is used to build the project, which compiles the frontend code and copies it into the server.
 The server is then built using cargo.

-A Dockerfile is also used to Dockerize the application, which allows it to be easily ran on the cloud.
+A Dockerfile is also used to Dockerize the application, which allows it to be easily ran in the cloud.